sambsnyder/Portfolio-Site/README.md

 -Download Sam's Site to your desktop.

--Open html in preffered browser.
+-Open html in preferred browser.